-Sil-Select Plus Sperm Washing / Insemination medium (manufactured by FertiPro as class III Medical Devices)
+• Sil-Select Plus Sperm Washing / Insemination medium (except for SIP008 and SIP016) (manufactured by FertiPro as class III Medical Devices)

 4 Risks and warnings

 4.1 Residual risks and undesirable effects

 The only remaining residual risk is the inclusion of human serum albumin (HSA) in Sil-Select Plus.
 The inclusion of this medicinal substance derived from human blood plasma in the devices is approved by the EMA.
 A potential risk associated with human serum albumin is the transmission of viral or prion-carried diseases and the batch-to batch variation: